100xdevio/.github/README.md

 # SI

 Welcome to the **SI** GitHub organization!
 We are a team dedicated to building innovative and robust software solutions.
-Our primary developers, **Ian Chapman** and **Shvan Jaro**, collaborate to create high-quality projects leveraging a modern tech stack.
+Our primary developers, collaborate to create high-quality projects leveraging a modern tech stack.

 ## About Us